April 19 2018

 Choosing the ideal running shoe can be a daunting task—especially if you are new to the sport.
 Multiple brands and opinions clutter the process, making it difficult to confidently land on a choice that’s perfect for you.
 JoAnn Scott, running shoe specialist and avid marathoner, shares her advice on choosing kicks.
-Keep Scott’s tips in mind as you shop—then follow our flowchart on the next page— and you’ll be sure to find the best sneaks for your feet.
+Keep Scott’s tips in mind as you shop—then follow our flowchart—and you’ll be sure to find the best sneaks for your feet.

 Many local running stores have a treadmill near the shoe wall.
 A specialist will watch you run to examine your form.
 Depending on your level of pronation (how much your ankle tilts as your foot hits the ground) and on your body movement, the specialist will fit you with a shoe that counters potential problems and promises a successful training season.